Port

 Notes:

-A moderate level of fitness is required.
+A moderate to high level of fitness is required.
 Wear sturdy non-skid walking shoes.
+Not advisable for guests using a wheelchair or mobility device.
 Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
 Bring a hat and sunglasses; wear biodegradable sunscreen.
 Bring bottled water.
+Snack items may vary depending on seasonal availability and operational considerations.